book3r-brain/lab-order-system/README.md

 - A service to delete a lab order in LIS (currently private)

-**Note: In order to differentiate a Notch order from all other orders NOTCH-{Shopify Order Number} is stored in the Test Kit's requestor field.
+**Note: In order to differentiate a Lab Orders System order from all other orders NOTCH-{Shopify Order Number} is stored in the Test Kit's requestor field.
 When passing data to the test kit order only include the Shopify Order Number in the requester field for inserting and updating.**

 **Same thing somewhat applies to a lab-order, except the field used is the diagnosis field, but instead of passing a Shopify Order Number the caller will had to supply a unique key that they generate and place the key in the diagnosis field.**